-Given the fact that the lending business is one of the Bank's core business activities and both individual and model-based measurement of loans and advances as well as the determination of the settlement amount of provisions as is necessary according to the impairment rules under IFRS 9 requires the ex-ecutive directors to make judgements and estimates, for example with respect to the design of the measurement models, estimates such as the expected future payments received, the measurement of collateral or other expected defaults, there is a higher risk that the amount of the credit loss allowanc-es, if necessary, may not be appropriate.
+Given the fact that the lending business is one of the Bank's core business activities and both individual and model-based measurement of loans and advances as well as the determination of the settlement amount of provisions as is necessary according to the impairment rules under IFRS 9 requires the executive directors to make judgements and estimates, for example with respect to the design of the measurement models, estimates such as the expected future payments received, the measurement of collateral or other expected defaults, there is a higher risk that the amount of the credit loss allowances, if necessary, may not be appropriate.
 This matter was of particular relevance as part of our audit since the recoverability of loans and advances in the lending business and, in correspondence with that, the appropriate determination of allowances is prone to uncertainties.

-The disclosures on the determination of allowances in the lending business can be found in the notes to the consolidated financial statements in note 7 "Financial Instruments", subsection "Classification and Measurement of Financial Instruments", as well as in note 29 "Judgements and Estimations", subsection "Allowances", as well as in note 50 "Financial Assets at Amortised Cost after Credit Loss Allowances (In-cluding Claims from Finance Lease Agreements)", subsection "Development in risk provisioning".
+The disclosures on the determination of allowances in the lending business can be found in the notes to the consolidated financial statements in note 7 "Financial Instruments", subsection "Impairment", in note 29 "Judgements and Estimations", subsection "Allowances", as well as in note 50 "Financial Assets at Amortised Cost after Credit Loss Allowances (Including Claims from Finance Lease Agreements)", subsection "Development in risk provisioning"".

 b) Based on our risk assessment, our risk-based audit approach involved an examination of the relevant system of internal control and the performance of substantive procedures.
-The test of design and im-plementation and of operating effectiveness comprised the controls with respect to the processes for identifying indications for impairment (risk early recognition process), customer ratings as well as cash flow-based determination of impairment (stage 3 credit losses).
-Moreover, we conducted a test of de-sign and implementation and of operating effectiveness of the controls with respect to the determina-tion of stage 1 and 2 credit losses.
+The test of design and implementation and of operating effectiveness comprised the controls with respect to the processes for identifying indications for impairment (risk early recognition process), customer ratings as well as cash flow-based determination of impairment (stage 3 credit losses).
+Moreover, we conducted a test of design and implementation and of operating effectiveness of the controls with respect to the determination of stages 1 and 2 credit losses.

-In addition, we conducted an evaluation of the appropriate identification of indications for impairment based on individual cases selected according to risk aspects, as well as of the measurement of loans and advances for which the Bank considered it necessary to carry out an impairment test, including the ac-ceptability of the estimated values.
+In addition, we conducted an evaluation of the appropriate identification of indications for impairment based on individual cases selected according to risk aspects, as well as of the measurement of loans and advances for which the Bank considered it necessary to carry out an impairment test, including the acceptability of the estimated values.
 Within the scope of this evaluation, we particularly reviewed those methods, assumptions and data used by the client for determining the estimated values.
-With respect to the measurement of loans and advances, we reviewed the underlying assumptions, especially the amount and timing as well as the discounting of expected future payments received in the different scenarios as well as their weighting.
-In this context, we also evaluated the amounts of collateral taken into account in the scenarios.
+With respect to the measurement of loans and advances, we reviewed the underlying assumptions, especially the amount and timing as well as the discounting of expected future payments received in the different scenarios as well.

-Furthermore, we traced the stage 1 and 2 credit losses determined based on a representative sample and evaluated the methodology for deriving the management overlay and the appropriateness of the underlying assumptions, especially with respect to the selected classes of financing objects, the period of time and reasons for delays of the defaults on the estimated values.
-In this context, our evaluation al-so took into account industry reports and research results from real estate market observation.
+Furthermore, we traced the stage 1 and 2 credit losses determined based on a representative sample and evaluated the methodology for deriving the management overlay and the appropriateness of the underlying assumptions, especially with respect to the identified property classes, the discounts applied to market values as well as the assumptions on which the interest rate increase is based, on the estimated values.
+In this context, our evaluation also took into account industry reports and research results from real estate market observation.
 Likewise, we reconstructed the calculation of the management overlay.